Sweet balsamic roasted figs layered over a bed of crispy halloumi cheese is a fantastic way to start any meal and get the taste buds salivating.

 Layering and Dressing the Salad

-On a large serving plate, lay a bed of rocket leaves before placing halloumi slices, then finally top with balsamic honey roasted figs evenly across the plate.
+On a large serving plate, lay a bed of rocket leaves before placing halloumi slices, then finally top with balsamic roasted figs evenly across the plate.

 Drizzle salad with the balsamic honey syrup left in the oven dish from the figs and finish with extra virgin olive oil.
 If you feel there is not enough syrup from the dish, squeeze some lemon juice and add olive oil to deglaze the dish first.

 Sprinkle toasted walnuts and serve.